Originally published at WIDE Wonders: Musings by the WIDE World Research Team,

 5. It's difficult to separate past effects (of any of these types - from teacher, school, or set of classmates) from more recent ones.
 (1)

-6. Variations in the policies by which schools assign students to special Ed or ESL programs can distort results, as can any pattern of biased exclusion of students from testing.
+6. Variations in the policies by which schools assign students to special education or English as a Second Language programs can distort results, as can any pattern of biased exclusion of students from testing.
 Students not promoted will be left out of any calculation of year-to-year change, when including such students would lower the group score.
 (According to Walt Haney, this is one source of the spurious "Texas Education Miracle" of the late 1990s.)
 (1), (2)

 7. Inclusion of different-enough schools in a study means one must extrapolate to a point beyond the reasonable.
 E.g., suppose that, within schools with 0%-30% limited English-proficient (LEP) students, each difference of 10 percentage points in LEP is linked with an average test score difference of 3 points.
 That would mean a 3-point score difference for a 0% LEP school compared to a 10%, and a 6 point difference for a 0% compared to a 20%.
 However, for a school with a % LEP far outside that range, such as 60%, that relationship may not hold at all.
 The slope might get much flatter or much steeper.
 In such cases trying to adjust or control for % LEP would yield misleading results.
 (1)